ibm-cloud-docs/Cloudant/api/cloudant_query.md

 	Use this parameter to specify which fields of an object must be returned.
 	If this parameter is excluded,
 	the entire object is returned.
--	`r` (optional, `default: 1`) - The read quorum used when reading documents required when processing a query.
-The value defaults to 1, in which case, the document is read from the primary data colocated with the index.
+-	`r` (optional, `default: 1`) - The read quorum used when reading documents that are required when processing a query.
+The value defaults to 1, in which case, the document is read from the primary data that is colocated with the index.
 If set to a higher value, the document must also be retrieved from at least _r-1_ other primary data replicas before results can be processed.
 This option increases query latency as the replicas reside on separate machines.
 In practice, this option must rarely, if ever, changed from the default.
     - `r` is **disallowed** when you make a partition query.
 -	`bookmark` (optional, `default: null`) - A string that is used to specify which page of results you require.
 	For more information, see [Pagination](#pagination_query).